anevjes/AzureSearch.SharePointOnline/README.md

 Please note that some of the dev work on the below functionality has already commenced as you will see in the source code.

-- Incremental crawling thorugh the use of [Graph API delta Tokens](https://docs.microsoft.com/en-us/graph/delta-query-overview) and leveraging [Azure Table storage](https://docs.microsoft.com/en-us/azure/storage/tables/table-storage-overview) for tracking of the last known change tokens during crawl time for more efficient crawling
+- Incremental crawling through the use of [Graph API delta Tokens](https://docs.microsoft.com/en-us/graph/delta-query-overview) and leveraging [Azure Table storage](https://docs.microsoft.com/en-us/azure/storage/tables/table-storage-overview) for tracking of the last known change tokens during crawl time for more efficient crawling
-- SharePoint Online ACL / Azure Search Security Trimming
+- SharePoint Online ACL / Azure Cognitive Search Security Trimming

 Cognitive